squidsoup/kiwipycon-2016-youngcoders/students.md

 mc.postToChat(message)
 ```

 2. Click *Run > Run Module* in IDLE to run this program.
+If you see a dialog popup that says "Source must be saved.", click OK.

 You should see the text "Hello Minecraft World!" appear in your Minecraft chat window.

 ### Joining string variables